-I am a professional mix engineer as well as a musician/singer/songwriter who has toured as a singer, guitarist, drummer, and auxiliary musician.
-I own Big Red Room studios in Nashville TN
+I am a musician/singer/songwriter who has toured as a singer, guitarist, drummer, and auxiliary musician.
+I own Big Red Room studios in Nashville TN.

 I have been involved in demo work, as well as commercial work for companies like Krispy Kreme, PoFolks, Wireless Connection, and Net 10 among others.